Exercise and Dementia

 The accumulation of excessive amounts of a molecule known as "beta-amyloid" in the brain is another finding in Alzheimer's disease.
 The basis for excessive accumulation of beta-amyloid appears to be genetic, whereas other causes of dementia are more related to behavior, for example, alcoholism or a sedentary lifestyle.

 A fundamental distinction between Alzheimer's disease and other causes of dementia is that, in Alzheimer's disease, there is a pathologic process that leads to death of brain cells.
 So, in this regard, Alzheimer's disease is like Parkinson's disease.
-It has been estimated that the brain consists of 100 billion neurons, each with 100,000 inputs.
+It's been estimated that the brain consists of 100 billion neurons, each with 100,000 inputs.
 Thus, the brain can lose a lot of cells before any signs of dementia develop.
 This is likely why Alzheimer's disease is rare in early and middle decades of life, but the incidence rises dramatically after age 70.

 Dementia can result from processes other than those that cause Alzheimer's disease.
 Here is a partial list of factors known to cause, or contribute to, the development of dementia:

 - Alzheimer's disease

 - low testosterone (men)

 Looking at this list above, how many of those conditions are related to a person's lifestyle, and, thus, could potentially be prevented?
 ANSWER: All of them!
 Even Alzheimer's disease and low testosterone levels can be prevented (at least, partially) by exercising regularly.
 Thus, lack of regular exercise or activity is arguably the most important risk factor!